💬

 What Type of Power Rack is Right For You?

-There are seven main types of rack for weight lifting that we'll cover.
-Each might suit your needs in a different way.
-Most will allow you to perform a core set of movements in a similar fashion (barbell squats and presses being the most important).
+We'll cover seven main types of racks for weight lifting.
+Each might suit your needs differently, but most will allow you to perform a core set of movements similarly (barbell squats and presses being the most important).
+The differences lie in the extra features or accessories that racks offer.
+Here's everything you need to know about lifting racks.

 Squat Stands

 Squat Stands offer the smallest amount of support you can get while still being able to call it a rack.
-These stands are typically the most portable.
-They are a light-weight method of keeping the bar off the ground at shoulder height.
-The arms can often be moved up and down to adjust the bar height or J-hook positioning can be adjusted.
-This makes it a great option for simplicity and adjustability.
-Out of the types we'll cover, these generally come in at the lowest price point.
+These stands are typically the most portable and can be easily stored when not in use.
+They are a lightweight method of keeping the bar off the ground at shoulder height.

 Balwearie High School Half Rack